psychemedia/middle-english-romances/sir-orfeo.md

 Ryght wele ydight over al y wys.
 He fchewed me castels and touris,
 Medewys, ryveres, feldys, and floures,
-And his foreftes everyche one ;
+And his foreftes everyche one;
 And feth he brought [me] ayen home,
 Into our owne orcharde,
-And fayde to me this afterwarde :
+And fayde to me this afterwarde:
 Loke to-morew that thou be
-Here under this ympe-tre ;
+Here under this ympe-tre;
 And yif thou makeft ony lette,
 Wherever thou be thou fchalt be fet.
 And to-tore thy lymes alle,